poladbachs/QuantFinance/README.md

 - Applied finite difference methods (FDM) to solve the Black-Scholes partial differential equation.
 - Built a full FDM class to handle time-stepping and boundary conditions in option pricing.
 - Benchmarked the results against analytic solutions for validation.

----

-This project showcases a complete C++ workshop for quantitative finance, including implementations for options pricing, numerical methods, risk modeling, and more.